-In case you haven't heard, Instagram video should be a really important part of your social media strategy.
+Instagram video is an important part of your social media marketing strategy.
 The tricky thing is, the metrics to measure performance are slightly different than those of static content.
-For that reason, we're rolling out some Instagram video benchmarks to help you understand how you're measuring up to your competition.
+For that reason, we're rolling out some Instagram video benchmarks for the Beauty Industry to help you understand how you measuring up to your competition.

 20% of users time on Instagram is spent watching Instagram Reels — while this might seem low, it's fairly significant when you consider how much time is spent simply scrolling through content and not viewing or interacting.